 Originally from Kansas, Steph has been passionately engaged in the fight for LGBT equality at the local, state, and national level for more than a decade.
 He has served on the Public Policy Council for the St. Louis Regional Chamber of Commerce and the board of directors for Freedom for All Americans, a bipartisan campaign to secure full nondiscrimination protections for LGBT people nationwide.

 Steph graduated from Missouri State University with a degree in sociology and religious studies.
-He now lives in Denver with his dog, Fiona.
+He now lives in Denver with his dog.

-As senior communications officer, Michael Dabbs is responsible for leading the foundation’s communications, research, and disrupting discrimination portfolios, working in partnership with the communications and programs departments to direct research, craft messaging, and design breakthrough projects that spark debate and build demand for equal treatment of LGBT people.
+As senior communications officer, Michael Dabbs is responsible for leading the foundation’s communications, research, and media accountability portfolios, working in partnership with the communications and programs departments to direct research, craft messaging, and design breakthrough projects that spark debate and build demand for equal treatment of LGBTQ people.
+He also has supervisory responsibilities for the foundation’s external and internal communication.

 Prior to joining the foundation, Michael was the